Quantum Internet Architecture: unlocking Quantum-Native Routing via Quantum Addressing: Discussion and Future Research Directions

-\textbf{Architecture Scalability and Generality:} The proposed architecture integrates hierarchical principles with SDN principles, resulting in a two-tier structure that clearly separates control from data plane.
-This separation simplifies network management, by localizing decisions and reducing control overhead.
-The two-tier hierarchy enables scalable orchestration of entanglement generation and routing, while preserving flexibility and extensibility.
-Although our work focuses primarily on routing, the architectural foundation here presented is general and it can support other quantum-native functions, such as scheduling, fault tolerance, and resource provisioning.
-Thus, it is a robust and adaptable foundation for future Quantum Internet design and deployment.\\ Furthermore, the proposed architecture is not constrained by the assumption of a single, centralized EDC with complete network knowledge.
+\textbf{Architecture Scalability \& Generality:} The proposed architecture integrates hierarchical principles with SDN principles, resulting in a two-tier structure that clearly separates the control and data planes.
+This separation simplifies network management by localizing decisions and reducing control overhead.
+The two-tier hierarchy enables scalable orchestration of entanglement resources and routing, while preserving flexibility and extensibility.
+Although our work focuses primarily on routing, the architectural foundation presented here is general and can support other quantum-native functions such as scheduling, fault tolerance, and resource provisioning.
+Thus, it provides a robust and adaptable foundation for the design and deployment of the Quantum Internet.\\ Within this architecture, a central role is played by the EDC and its operational model for information acquisition.
+A promising research direction is to investigate efficient techniques that allow the EDC to promptly gather the information needed for orchestrating entanglement resources and controlling the network, while limiting the associated overheads.
+We envision that progress in this direction will involve the hybridization of classical techniques from SDN controller design with the specific requirements imposed by quantum mechanics.
+Consequently, as also highlighted in the subsequent discussion, the interplay between classical and quantum infrastructures will be essential, by enabling eventually meaningful interactions between classical and quantum control planes. \\ Furthermore, the proposed architecture is not constrained by the assumption of a single, centralized EDC with complete network knowledge.
 Instead, multiple EDCs can coexist, either hierarchically organized or operating in a distributed fashion, with each EDC orchestrating a portion of the network.
-Thus, the EDCs can coordinate to share partial topological knowledge and enforce consistent entanglement resource policies, while still enabling local autonomy and scalability.\\ In this perspective, the aforementioned approach mirrors the design philosophy of distributed SDN controllers in classical networks, where control logic is logically centralized but physically distributed. \\ Overall, our proposal is flexible and supports scalability and resilience.
-It allows even for a decentralized control infrastructure that can better adapt to the operational demands of large-scale quantum networks, as exemplified by the full-anchor scheme.
+These EDCs can coordinate to share partial topological knowledge and enforce consistent entanglement resource policies, while still enabling local autonomy and scalability.
+In this perspective, the approach mirrors the design philosophy of distributed SDN controllers in classical networks, where control logic is logically centralized but physically distributed.
+An important line of future research is to understand how multiple EDCs can synchronize and coordinate efficiently as the network scales.
+This challenge is again closely tied to the broader question of quantum–classical coexistence and interplay.